 Bookminders works with small businesses and non-profit organizations.
 They offer both full time and part time accounting positions (minimum of 20 hours per week).
 Furthermore, some of these at-home jobs even come with benefits!
 Bookminders requires all applicants to have a bachelor’s degree in accounting or finance and five years of experience working in the field.
 Pay starts at $25/hour.

 ClickAccounts Bookkeeping Services

 ClickAccounts accepts resumes on a rolling basis and provides bookkeeping and accounting services to small-to-medium sized businesses.
-No specific experience requirement is listed but it’s generally suggested that you work in a brick-and-mortar firm for three years before you start applying to these companies.
-There are lots of opportunities but competition is still stiff.
+Additionally, no specific experience requirement is listed.
+However, it’s generally suggested that you work in a brick-and-mortar firm for three years before you start applying to these companies.
+Ultimately, there are lots of opportunities here, but competition is still stiff.

 If you just want to earn some extra money come tax time instead of moonlighting year-round Intuit/TurboTax has the perfect opportunity for you.
-They offer both full and part time positions.
+Yes, the company that brought you Quickbooks offers both full and part-time positions.
 These jobs don’t actually require you to file taxes for people; Intuit hires people to give advice and help people get through their taxes on their own.

 TAD offers bookkeeping and accounting positions to businesses of all shapes and sizes.
 Unlike the other companies on this list they do not accept resumes on a rolling basis, but they are always expanding and regularly hire new people.

 Can Accountants work from home?